Del-INBRE-VA-DataSci/va-data-access-portal/_docs_src/src/FAQs.md

 ### What other resources are available for learning about VA data?

 [VIReC Cyberseminars](https://www.hsrd.research.va.gov/cyberseminars/) are a great resource for learning about VA data.
-We host several cyberseminar series.
+VIReC hosts several cyberseminar series.
 Each has a unique focus and covers a range of topics that provide guidance and expert discussion on VA databases and information systems or on key issues related to using VA data.

 ### What [data sources](https://vaww.vhadataportal.med.va.gov/Data-Sources/Data-Sources-Overview) are available?